luthda/tech-summaries/07 July/aks-concepts.md

 ##  Networking

 Networking is crucial in Kubernetes because it enables communication between pods, services, and external resources, forming the backbone of containerized applications.
-It is important that topics like the network topology is considered early in the Kubernetes cluster planning to ensure the cluster is stable.
+It is important that topics like the network model is considered early in the Kubernetes cluster planning to ensure the cluster is stable.

 Kubernetes networking addresses four key challenges: